json420/degu/doc/rgi.rst

 ``start_response()``, and then separately convey their response body via their return value.

-In contrast, RGI applications don't use anything like ``start_response()``, and instead convey their entire response via a 4-tuple return value.
+Although an elegant solution considering the broad backward compatibility requirements of WSGI, ``start_response()`` is probably the most problematic aspect of the design as it adds considerable complexity to the response flow control.

-RGI applications are likewise called with two arguments when handling a request:
+In contrast, RGI applications convey their entire response via a 4-tuple return value.
+RGI applications are called with two arguments when handling a request:

 >>> def tiny_rgi_app(session, request):
 ...     return (200, 'OK', {'content-length': 12}, b'hello, world')